alan-turing-institute/data-safe-haven/CODE_OF_CONDUCT.md

 ## 2.4 Feedback

 This Code of Conduct is not intended as a static set of rules by which everyone must abide.
-Rather, you are invited to make suggestions for updates or clarifications by contacting Dr Kirstie Whitaker at [kwhitaker@turing.ac.uk](mailto:kwhitaker@turing.ac.uk) or by making a pull request to this document on GitHub.
+Rather, you are invited to make suggestions for updates or clarifications by contacting Dr Martin O'Reilly at [moreilly@turing.ac.uk](mailto:moreilly@turing.ac.uk) or by making a pull request to this document on GitHub.

 # 3 Incident Reporting Guidelines

 ## 3.1 Contact points

-If you feel able to, please contact Kirstie Whitaker by email at [kwhitaker@turing.ac.uk](mailto:kwhitaker@turing.ac.uk).
+If you feel able to, please contact Martin O'Reilly by email at [moreilly@turing.ac.uk](mailto:moreilly@turing.ac.uk).

 ## 3.2 Alternate contact points

-If you do not feel comfortable contacting Kirstie Whitaker, please report an incident to Anna Krystalli by email at [a.krystalli@sheffield.ac.uk](mailto:a.krystalli@sheffield.ac.uk).
+If you do not feel comfortable contacting Martin O'Reilly, please report an incident to Anna Krystalli by email at [a.krystalli@sheffield.ac.uk](mailto:a.krystalli@sheffield.ac.uk).

 Alternatively, if you would like to contact someone outside of the core development team, please contact Ben Murton by email at [bmurton@turing.ac.uk](mailto:bmurton@turing.ac.uk).